KCL-BMEIS/OOP/week6B.md

 When designing the base class, we will not in general know whether any derived class will need to provide their own destructor

-- we should therefore *always* provide a virtual destructor, even if it is empty!
+&rArr; We should therefore *always* provide a virtual destructor, even if it is empty!

 ---